fhtw-beni-team-projects/swarc/arc42/arc42-project.md

 </div>

-From the point of view of the end users a system is created or modified to improve support of a business activity and/or improve the quality.
+///From the point of view of the end users a system is created or modified to improve support of a business activity and/or improve the quality.///

+From the point of view of the end users, mainly students and lecturers, as well as other ... , this system is to facilitate the

 <div class="formalpara-title">